Second hour now underway on the Rush Limbaugh program.

 I mean, that's really what big government does.

-And big government begets more big government, and it becomes a very, very vicious cycle, and pretty soon you've got everybody in the wagon and nobody pulling it.
+And pretty soon you've got everybody in the wagon and nobody pulling it.

-But you know, carbon dioxide is good.
+But, you know, carbon dioxide is good.

 It's not a bad thing.

-Uh carbon dioxide greens the planet.
+Carbon dioxide greens the planet.

 It's a good thing.